tylim88/FirelordJSDoc/docs/highlights/update.md

 Note 2: FirelordJS detect the unknown member and print out the unknown member in Typescript error message, the same error message is also shown for fresh value.

-Note 3: FirelordJS update allows you to skip member while rejecting `undefined`.
+Note 3: Partial But no Undefined.
+FirelordJS update allows you to skip member while rejecting `undefined`.

 ## Circumvent Implicit Data Deletion ⚠️